-All library books/materials are due back on the second Wednesday after being checked out.
-Books/materials may be renewed at any time for an additional two weeks.
-If a student has failed to return or renew the overdue books/materials one week after the due date, further loaning privileges will be denied until these items are paid for or returned.
+Students will have access to the library and materials through classroom teachers and support of a library paraprofessional.
+If a student has failed to return or renew the overdue books/materials further loaning privileges will be denied until these items are paid for or returned.
 If items are owed to the library at the end of the year, report cards will be held until the items are paid for or returned.